mistasparkaru/Qx86/README.md

 ## FAQ
-- Why does it take so long to execute, I thought qunatum computers where fast?<br>
+- Why does it take so long to execute, I thought quantum computers were fast?<br>
-The majority of the delay is due to the queue we have to join for execution, but other delays include the latency of the API call and the fact that quantum computers are not designed to perform traditional logic operations.
+The majority of the delay is due to the queuing mechanism we have to join for execution, but other delays include the latency of the API call and the fact that quantum computers are not designed to perform traditional logic operations.

 - Why can’t I run the entire binary on the quantum computer?<br>
 As you would have to join a queue for each instruction it would be extremely slow.
 You may edit the methods in q80.py to do this but each instruction will take circa 30 seconds to call and execute.